phyloacc/PhyloAcc/README.md

 brew update ## update the formulae and Homebrew itself, if your brew is out-dated brew install gcc
 ```
-* [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/):a numerical library for C and C++.
+* [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/): a numerical library for C and C++.
 * [Armadillo](http://arma.sourceforge.net/): C++ linear algebra library.
 You could install Armadillo following the steps on its website.
-Before installing Armadillo, you need to install CMAKE, LAPACK, BLAS (OPENBLAS) and ATLAS, along with the corresponding development/header files.
-Recommended packages for Fedora & Red Hat (installed before Armadillo) are cmake, openblas-devel, lapack-devel, arpack-devel, SuperLU-devel; for Ubuntu & Debian: cmake, libopenblas-dev, liblapack-dev, libarpack-dev.
+For Linux, before installing Armadillo, you need to install CMAKE, LAPACK, BLAS (OPENBLAS) and ATLAS, along with the corresponding development/header files.

-or using brew (Recommended, if you are using Mac):
+For Mac, you could use brew (Recommended):
 ```bash
 brew install homebrew/science/armadillo
 ```